 The batch size specifies how many records to attempt to bulk insert at one time and the lag allows for specifying the expected lateness of out-of-order timestamp values (in microseconds):

-Create a table with the schema of the imported data and apply a partitioning strategy.
+Create a new table with the schema of the existing table and apply a partitioning strategy.
 Records are not yet inserted due to the use of

 WHERE 1 != 1.
 The